bloch-elkouby-lab/website/presentations/index.md

 **Bloch-Elkouby, S.**.
 (2014, April). _One complex case, three integrative theory options_.
 Panel chaired at the Annual Meeting of the Society for the Exploration of Psychotherapy Integration.
 Montreal, Canada.

 ## Invited lectures

+Upcoming: **Bloch-Elkouby, S.** (2025, November 18 th ). _The therapeutic alliance with High-Risk Patients: Challenges and Opportunities_.
+Invited keynote speaker at the University Institute of Psychotherapy of Lauzanne University, Switzerland.

 **Bloch-Elkouby, S.** (2023, March 1). _Alliance-focused techniques to promote collaborative suicide risk assessment and safety planning_.
 Invited training at the Addictions Institute, Mount Sinai Beth Israel.
 New York, NY.